Modern slavery statement

 Our business and global supply chain

-The Specsavers Group includes subsidiaries which are, or support, optical retail outlets, audiology businesses and domiciliary partnerships throughout the UK, Republic of Ireland, Northern Europe, Australia and New Zealand as well as Specsavers Group-owned manufacturing and distribution sites.
+The Specsavers Group includes subsidiaries which are, or support, optical retail outlets, audiology businesses and domiciliary partnerships throughout the UK, Republic of Ireland, Northern Europe, Canada, Spain, Australia and New Zealand as well as Specsavers Group-owned manufacturing and distribution sites.

 The global supply chain is predominantly managed out of the Specsavers Group’s UK and Hong Kong operations on behalf of the entire Specsavers Group (including its Australian supply chain).
 Approximately 95% of the Australian product portfolio is sourced by the global supply chain which therefore requires a global and consistent approach to tackling modern slavery risks and changing demands.
 A dedicated team of experts (the Regulatory and Compliance teams) supports risk assessment and due diligence activities for supplies to Specsavers.

 The Specsavers Group is committed to global ethical trading objectives , including ensuring that regular, independent audits of all major suppliers who do not operate in globally recognised regulatory environments are undertaken and monitored.
 Wherever possible, strong, long-term relationships with suppliers continue to be developed so that it can work in partnership with the suppliers and provide best value eye care and hearing care to everyone.

 Amongst other things, the Specsavers Group’s audit program is designed to identify, monitor and assess that employment is freely chosen, working hours are not excessive, conditions are safe and hygienic, child labour is not used and there are no other occurrences of discriminatory or illegal practices which violate the rights of individuals working within the Specsavers supply chain.